Preliminary Announcement - "In the Workshop" for restoration & available to "pre-order" & reserved on "pre-order" for a customer in N.Ireland!!

 Inevitably there are some small chips and scratches from normal wear on a vintage guitar, but really minimal for the age of the guitar.
 Possibly there may have been some thin over-finish applied to the body, but apart from gentle cutting back & polishing to remove some minor surface imperfections, no cosmetic work is appropriate and the over-finish is subtle & not evident.
 It even retains the original, reverse-mounted, black-button, square-end plate tuner strips.
 These have some typical age-related discolouration, but work fine.

-Prior to sale, work on the restoration will be completed in the workshop of the highly experience luthier I work with, under his supervision.
+Prior to sale, work on the restoration will be completed in the workshop of the highly experienced luthier I work with, under his supervision.
 This will include resetting the neck joint, which has not untypically risen slightly.
-It will remain to be seen, when the fingerboard is re-fixed, after removal for access to the neck joint, how much treatment it will then need & whether it will require re-levelling, which will involve the removal of original frets and re-fretting.
-It is pretty straight at the moment, but there are some raised fret ends and flattened spots on the frets, which may not be capable of satisfactory stoning/levelling/re-profiling. so a re-fret may be needed anyway.
+Following re-fixing, after removal for access to the neck joint, fingerboard has been re-levelled, re-finished & then re-fretted.
+The existing wooden nut was ill-fitting and I have purpose-made & fitted an Ebony replacement.

 There was some discussion with the luthier, about whether the ebonized bridge is original, with 10mm. height + (currently very low) saddle, it does seem quite substantial, and appears secure.
 However, just checking on the internet something in the back of my mind, has confirmed the reference to this style of bridge as the "Chicago Style".....see the www.vintagemartin.com article on this link......

 .....confirming the "Chicago Style" bridges, with flat, raised wings, and a long, through-cut saddle were made by Lyon & Healy, and even supplied to Martin during the Hawaiian guitar boom.
-The only difference on this one is that possibly the saddle has been altered....it will need to be replaced again, following the neck reset change of angle, so I think we may revert to the through-cut style.
+The only difference on this one is that possibly the saddle has been altered....it has been replaced again, with new bone saddle we have purpose made, after dressing & re-finishing the bridge to achieve a better break-angle for the strings over the saddle, giving improved downward pressure, therefore better sound/vibration transmission.

-Following the neck reset, and saddle replacement/height-adjustment, we will be looking to finish with a 12th. fret action is of around 2.5mm./3mm., which should be good for combined fretted and bottleneck playing, with just a little more string height than usual at the 1st. fret, aiding Bottleneck play, whilst the shorter scale makes fretting easier.
+Following the neck reset, and saddle replacement/height-adjustment, we will have achieved an excellent 12th. fret action of 2mm./2.5mm.
 Although as mentioned previously the neck is wide, the distinct "V" profile makes it very comfortably playable

 Although very small, these guitars punch like heavyweights - loud and strident - but with it's own unique rather "old-timey" tone - hard to put into words, but there is a certain element of Banjo-ishness in the sound of the treble strings - but do believe it is not short on either tone or decibels!
 For full time slide playing, a nut riser can be obtained for a few pounds only!

-There is no case included with the guitar, and it is difficult to find cases to fit guitars as small as this, but I may have one of, or near, the original type & size, which would be adequate for home storage, if you are not concerned about it's condition, but no doubt you may be able to locate a modern alternative on the net.
+There is no case included with the guitar....very few original cases of this age survive & even fewer are serviceable, and it is difficult to find cases to fit guitars as small as this.
+I may have one of later period type & similar size, if required.